pmatos/racket-news/README.md

 32. Sham: A DSL for Fast DSLs, by Rajan Walia, Chung-Chieh Shan, and Sam Tobin-Hochstadt
 33. Super 8 Languages for Making Movies (Functional Pearl) by Leif Andersen, Stephen Chang, Matthias Felleisen
 34. Automated Reasoning for Web Page Layout by Pavel Panchekha and Emina Torlak
+35. Compiler and Runtime Support for Continuation Marks by Matthew Flatt and Kent Dybvig